 These are roles for new graduates, or those with up to two years’ postgraduate work experience.
-At larger firms, the competition to hire has led to ‘little extras’ such as: sign-on bonuses of £2,500 or interest-free loans of £7,500, iPhones and iPads, gym memberships and personal development study support.
+At larger firms, the competition to hire has led to ‘little extras’ such as: sign-on bonuses of £2,500 or interest-free loans, iPhones and iPads, gym memberships, help with accommodation and personal development study support.

-Consultants at this grade typically have around three years’ experience in consulting, or are fresh recruits into consulting but with a recently obtained professional qualification or comparable level of competence, e.g. ACA, CIPD, blue-chip company training programme graduate.
+Consultants at this grade typically have around three years’ experience in consulting, or are fresh recruits into consulting but with a recently obtained professional qualification or comparable level of competence, e.g. ACA, CIPD, a blue-chip company’s two/three year training programme graduate.

 Senior Consultant: £65,000

 At this level the backgrounds of consultants start to diverge.
-These can include mid-tier strategy house/boutique consultants with two to three years’ experience; average performers with four to six years’ experience at a systems integrator or a full-service consultancy and some work stream responsibility; or newly-minted MBAs entering consulting for the first time.
+These can include mid-tier strategy house/boutique consultants with 2–3 years’ experience; average performers with 4–6 years’ experience at a systems integrator or a full-service consultancy and some work stream responsibility; or newly-minted MBAs entering consulting for the first time.

-Here consultants could be: more experienced (five to seven years’ experience) delivery consultants; fast-track, straight from industry candidates; and top business school MBAs joining strategy houses.
+Here consultants could be: more experienced (5–7 years’ experience) delivery consultants; fast-track, straight from industry candidates; and top business school MBAs joining strategy houses.
 At manager level and with sales/business development responsibilities, the range extends to £100,000.

 These tend to be consultants with eight plus years’ experience in the full-service consultancies, or engagement managers/project leaders in boutiques.
-Sixty percent of consultants working at this level are involved in sales.
+The majority of consultants working at this level have some responsibility for business winning.

-Again, this salary band includes consultants as different as strategy consultants with three to five years’ experience and old hands with 10–15 years at a more traditional consultancy, or those with senior project management/programme management responsibilities.
+Again, this salary band includes consultants as different as strategy consultants with 5–7 years’ experience and old hands with 10–15 years at a more traditional consultancy, or those with senior project management/programme management responsibilities.

 Equity Director/Salaried Partner: £250,000+